Odorizzi, 3 homers lift Twins to sweep of Orioles | Taiwan News

+"We're just trying to establish a little bit of something here as we head into our last week before break, and the guys responded," Twins manager Paul Molitor said.
+"I think there's been a lot of encouraging signs, from nice starts from the rotation to some bats that contributed."

+The Twins remain 9 1/2 games behind Cleveland in the AL Central, but they picked up 3 1/2 games on the Indians this weekend and have a chance to cut the lead further as series with Kansas City and Tampa Bay round out their last homestand before the All-Star break.

 Odorizzi (4-6) turned in his third consecutive strong outing, allowing just five hits and a walk while striking out five.
-In his last three starts, he's allowed just two earned runs over 17 innings.
+In his last three starts, the Twins' opening day starter has allowed just two earned runs over 17 innings.

-Baltimore's Chris Davis homered off reliever Matt Magill with two outs in the ninth to break up the shutout.
+"The final score was kind of deceiving, but it was a close game for five or six innings," Odorizzi said.
+"Garver and I worked really well, tried to keep them off-balance, do what we do."

 Orioles starter Alex Cobb (2-11), Odorizzi's former teammate in Tampa Bay, kept the Twins at bay for the first four innings but still ended up taking the loss.
 That ties him with Kansas City's Jason Hammel for the most in the major leagues.

+Garver's home run was aided by the process he went through in his first at-bat of the game.
+With two on and two out in the second inning, Garver fell behind Cobb 0-2 before working the count full.
+Then he hit a line drive but was robbed by Manny Machado, who made a diving catch at shortstop to end the inning.

-Garver broke up a scoreless game with a two-run homer in the fifth.
-After Max Kepler drew a leadoff walk, Garver worked the count full, then slammed a Cobb fastball and drove it high and deep down the left-field line.
-The ball curled just inside the foul pole for Garver's fourth home run of the season and a 2-0 Twins lead.
+The next time around, after Max Kepler drew a leadoff walk, Garver again worked the count full before slamming a fastball high and deep down the left field line, just inside the foul pole, for his fourth home run of the season.

+"He had an opportunity to see the arsenal, the knuckle curve and the rising fastball," Molitor said of Garver.
+"He worked it to where he got what he could handle.
+I think you're always learning in-game about just the approach that might work out best for you."

 Minnesota strung together four singles and an error to score three more runs before Dozier capped the inning with a three-run shot to the second deck in left-center off reliever Ryan Meisinger.